What Is Secondary Health Insurance?

 Yes, you can buy extra health insurance plans for children, including hospital indemnity, gap health insurance, vision insurance and more.

-Children with two parents who have health insurance plans can have multiple health insurance policies, because they're covered by both parents' plans.
+Children with two parents who have health insurance plans can have multiple health insurance policies, because they might be covered by both parents' plans.
 One will be considered primary, and the other will be secondary.

 Coordinating benefits usually uses the "birthday rule."
-The parent whose birthday falls first in the calendar year would provide the child's primary insurance policy, and the other parent's plan would be the child's secondary insurance, contributing to any remaining health care costs after the first policy is used.
+The parent whose birthday falls first in the calendar year would provide the child's primary insurance policy, and the other parent's plan would be the child's secondary insurance.

 What's the cost of secondary health insurance?

-The monthly cost of secondary health insurance can be anywhere from $5 to hundreds of dollars, depending on the type of coverage and level of support the plan provides.
+The monthly cost of secondary health insurance depends on the type of coverage and level of support the plan provides.

 Add-on plans can be an affordable way to fill in coverage gaps.
-For example, the average cost of dental insurance is just $10 per month, and vision insurance usually costs about $15 a month.
+For example, the average cost of dental insurance is just $22 per month.

 Can you get cheap secondary insurance?

-Combining secondary health insurance with a cheap health insurance plan can help you pay less for broad coverage that would be more expensive if you got only one plan.
+Combining secondary health insurance with a cheap traditional health insurance plan can help you pay less for your medical care overall.

-When selecting your plans, compare multiple insurance quotes to get the best deal on a policy that gives you the coverage you want for your situation.
+When you're shopping for plans, compare multiple insurance quotes to get the best deal on a policy that gives you the coverage you want for your situation.
 You may even qualify for secondary health insurance through your employer or your spouse's plan.

 How do you choose the best secondary insurance plan?

-Just as there are multiple considerations when choosing the best health insurance company, the following questions can help you choose the best secondary health insurance policy.
+Just like there are multiple things to think about when choosing the best health insurance company, you should consider several things when picking a secondary plan.

 Frequently asked questions